redpanda-data/connect/website/docs/guides/migration/v4/about.md

 In order to distinguish this metrics type by its unique feature, which is that it exposes metrics as a JSON object, it has been renamed to `json_api`.

+### The `stdout` type renamed to `logger`

+The `stdout` metrics type now emits metrics using the Benthos logger, and therefore also matches the logger format.
+As such, it has been renamed to `logger` in order to reflect that.

 ### No more dots

 In V3 metrics names contained dots in order to represent pseudo-paths.
 In V4 all metric names produced by Benthos have been changed to contain only alpha-numeric characters and underscores.
 It is recommended that any custom metric names produced by your `metric` processors and custom plugins should match this new format for consistency.